hernantz/blog/content/its-the-competition-stupid.md

 - You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
 - You change your government (if you are luky via elections or, if you are really unluky, through a ~~violent~~ revolution)

-Much more is achieved by lots of trial an error experiments rather than a single big plan
+Much more is achieved by lots of trial an error experiments rather than a single big plan.

 Ejemplo de los containers
 https://www.flexport.com/blog/port-automation-oakland-rotterdam/